Meadowlarke/Bibliography/Bibliography.md

 -: Native Americans.

 811: Andrew Jackson.

-813: #Z: Cockrell says that the genious of the minstrel song "Zip Coon" was its simultaneous punching up and down.

 815: Analysis of minstrel rhythms and their significance.

--: #Z: Zip coon was performed to the backdrop of ethnic white sounds.

 816: Black as simple.